Ashley Gjøvik: Labor issues and concerns at Apple

+Discrimination claims

 In July 2021, Apple investigated Gjøvik's allegations of sex discrimination from a male manager.
 On August 2, following the closure of the investigation finding no wrongdoing, she wrote on Twitter about the experience, alleging she was tone policed and received critical feedback for upspeak which gained national attention.
 In an interview with The Verge, Gjøvik said she asked Apple to "mitigate the hostile work environment", adding that, "if there was no other option", she would accept paid administration leave.
 She said they made no effort to "set up oversight and boundaries" with leadership, and she was instead placed on the second of two paid leaves while the company re-investigated her claims.

-Termination and labor complaints
+Termination

 On August 26, 2021, Gjøvik filed a charge with the National Labor Relations Board (NLRB), alleging retaliation, harassment, and forced administrative leave.
 A few days later, The Verge published an article in which she and other Apple employees told the publication they were discouraged from keeping separate phones for personal and professional use and were expected to help test software with informed consent.
 Program manager Janneke Parrish also said this in an interview.
 Apple instructs its employees not to upload sensitive, confidential, or private data to work tools.
 In the article, and on social media, Gjøvik raised employee privacy concerns about legal holds and the data Apple collects through its internal tools.
 She spoke of data privacy concerns of internal tools such as a bug tracking tool called "Radar" and an app for testing Face ID, "Glimmer," (Note: Gjøvik refers to Glimmer by its former code name "Gobbler.") which took photos and brief videos when it sensed a face.
 A screen recording taken by Gjøvik was included in the article and in a tweet.

 The following week, on September 9, Gjøvik was contacted by Apple's human resources team about an investigation into "a sensitive Intellectual Property matter".
 After Gjøvik offered to participate in the investigation only by email, she was suspended and subsequently terminated.
 Apple said she had "disclosed confidential product-related information in violation of Apple policies" and that she had "failed to cooperate and to provide accurate and complete information during the Apple investigatory process".
 She received a letter from O'Melveny & Myers on behalf of Apple stating that the tweet with the video of Glimmer was "a violation ... of a confidentiality agreement she’d signed".
 She deleted it, though she objected to the legal grounds.
-Gjøvik alleged her termination was retaliatory for speaking out about environmental concerns, harassment, and sexism.
-She filed a complaint with the NLRB, asking for reinstatement.